Most Popular Areas to Live for Foreigners in Japan

 Please note that the above data is only for long-term foreign residents in Japan.

-Areas in Japan with the Highest Number of Foreign Residents
+Japanese Cities and Prefectures with Highest Number of Foreign Residents

 Tokyo